rbms-bsc/DCRMR/_pages/PPDM/PPDM.md

 ## 4.02 Form and order of information

-<a name="4.02.1">4.02.1</a> Transcribe the manufacture elements in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="4.02.1">4.02.1</a> Transcribe production, publication, distribution, or manufacture elements as they appear on the preferred source of information, unless instructed otherwise by specific rules.
+Apply the guidelines for transcription of [words](/DCRMR/general-rules/Transcription/) and [numbers](/DCRMR/general-rules/Transcription/) (see [0.5.X.X] and [0.5.X.X]).

 <a name="4.02.2">4.02.2</a> If statements belonging to different elements appear out of order, or as part of another area, and they are grammatically separable, transpose them as needed.
 Make a note indicating the original position of the transposed elements (see [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/), [4.206.3.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.3.3); [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/), [4.216.3.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.3.3); [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/), [4.226.3.3](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.3.3)).

+>Example:
+>Distribution statement: <CITE>Huddersfield [England] : Printed and sold by Brook and Lancashire <CITE>

+>Example:
+>Distribution statement: <CITE>London : Sold also by Vernor and Hood, Crosby and Letterman</CITE>
+>Note on Distribution Statement: <CITE>Place of distribution, "London," is printed below distributor’s name on title page.</CITE>

 <a name="4.02.3">4.02.3</a> If the elements are not grammatically separable, or their transposition would result in an ambiguous or otherwise confusing construction, transcribe them in the order found and supply missing elements in square brackets as needed (see [Transcription](/DCRMR/general-rules/Transcription/)).

+>Example:
+>Distribution statement: <CITE> London: printed and published by C. Lowndes, No. 66, Drury-Lane; and sold by H.D.
+Symonds, Paternoster Row, 1800</CITE>

+>Example:
+>Distribution statement: <CITE>[Bristol] : sold by Lasbury, Bristol</CITE>

 ## Table of Contents
 {: .no_toc }